 Yes!
-Fundrise’s iPhone app is now available.
-The app includes the Fundrise experience, from sign-up and account creation to initial investment, to reinvestment, to ongoing management and monitoring of your account.
+Fundrise’s iPhone and Android apps are now available.
+The app includes the Fundrise experience from sign-up and account creation to initial investment, to reinvestment, to ongoing management and monitoring of your account.
 This degree of ease-of-use and convenience is a true, ground-breaking first for private market real estate.

 Will there be different kinds of investment products and experiences in the future?

 While we can’t speak directly or definitively to future plans here, our company’s history has been defined by our dedication to innovating in meaningful ways, resulting in new, powerful investment opportunities that serve you, the investor.